White Sand Dunes in the North Country, Large Beach Area

 Very nice and ideal for little kids who can’t walk for many miles.”

 Directions: From Watertown, take Route 3 south.
-Shortly after crossing the Ellisburg town line, make a right onto Bolton (Boulton) Road and continue to the end of the road.
+Shortly after crossing the Ellisburg town line, make a right onto Bolton (Boulton) Road (on some maps this is shown as Lyton Road) and continue to the end of the road, turn onto gravel DEC road.
+A possible address for GPS entry may be 7725-7701 Bolton Rd, Henderson, NY.

 Get Google Map Directions here or use map below (click small car icon in upper right corner for directions).